icerpc/icerpc-docs/content/slice/basics/contract-first.md

 }
 ```

-We need to create a class that derives from [Service] and implements this generated interface:
+We just need to create a partial class that implements this generated interface.
+This class must also carry the
+[SliceService] attribute:

 ```csharp
 using IceRpc;